The Ultimate Crime Fighter: Plot

 Aaren is a bisexual tycoon.
 His father is part of a famous toy production company and cared a great deal about family image.
 When Aaren developed a homosexual relationship with a male friend, he kept it secret until he wanted to force his hand to come out.
 He killed his boyfriend and buried him over a secluded area in the hills.
 Only he knew about the secret and for several years he lived life quietly and started a relationship with Ying after she broke up with Johnlung.
 Ying became Aaren's confidant, but eventually his mix of lies and truths became apparent and Ying warned Johnlung about Aaren's suspicious past (without knowing he killed his boyfriend).
 Aaren was angry that she suspected him and would tell off someone about their secrets and so Aaren tried to kill Ying.
 They would put up a struggle until they both fell into the ocean and Aaren tried to drown Ying.
-Because witnesses came, Aaren used this excuse that he tried to commit suicide and that Ying tried to save him, but ended up injured herself.
+Because witnesses came, Aaren used this excuse that he tried to commit suicide and that Ying tried to save him, but ended up injuring herself.
 Johnlung didn't accept that as the truth, but because Ying is in a coma the truth would never come.
 Aaren planned to kill her by transferring her to a private hospital where he's able to act without too many witnesses, but she died.
-It wasn't long that Johnlung discovered that a Thai man was taping the local area and had the very tape the clearly displayed Aaren's murderous intent.
-Johnlung and Aaren would eventually play a game of how much they can't hurt each other by making personal attacks on each other's families.
+It wasn't long that Johnlung discovered that a Thai man was taping the local area and had the very tape that clearly displayed Aaren's murderous intent.
+Johnlung and Aaren would eventually play a game of how much they can hurt each other by making personal attacks on each other's families.
 Johnlung would deliver a disk of the actual murder to Aaren's father, leading to a heart attack.
 Aaren would distract Johnlung's nephew to look like he was kidnapped.
 Eventually Aaren was kidnapped by his own brother, Tim, who desperately needed money.
-After the drop was made though, Tim friends wanted to kill Aaren.
-Johnlung was part of the investigating group over Aaren's apparent kidnap and Johnlung took the opportunity to kill Aaren after he mocked him for unable the finish the job and that the heavens was so good to him.
+After the drop was made though, Tim's friends wanted to kill Aaren.
+Johnlung was part of the investigating group over Aaren's apparent kidnap and Johnlung took the opportunity to kill Aaren after he mocked him for being unable the finish the job and that the heavens was so good to him.
 Aaren's true death would eventually come into light after Johnlung turned his ways and confessed his crimes.
 Although Aaren's true death was revealed, only his family missed him as everyone knows him as the disturbed killer that he is.